duncombe/centos-instance/AWS-instance.md

 2. User provides sysadmin with public key and keeps private key and passphrase.
 1. Sysadmin provides IP of instance.
-2. Putty in to instance with key and passphrase.
+2. ssh in to instance with key and passphrase using Putty.
 Set putty to send keep-alive pings.
 2. We do need
 	* `ssh-keygen` \# then put the key on github
 	* `git clone duncombe/dotfiles`  \# and adjust the bashrc, and other dotfiles